ProvableHQ/sdk/sdk/README.md

 program has chosen to make public.
 Private inputs will remain encrypted, but the author of the proof can also choose to retrieve this encrypted state at any point and decrypt it locally for their own use.

-This process of posting the execution to the Aleo Network serves as a globally trustless and verifiable record of program execution.
-It also provides a global record of any state changes made to either records or data stored on the Aleo network.
+Posting an execution to the Aleo Network serves as a globally trustless and verifiable record of a program execution and any resulting state changes in private or public data.

 A simple example of running the hello world program on the Aleo network is shown below:
 ```typescript